Spring Penpont 2021

 11 people waitlisted

 This event has been moved due to coronavirus restrictions from the early May bank holiday to the new date of 11th - 14th June 2021.
-Bookings have automatically been rolled over to the new date.
-Full refunds are available for those unable to make the new date, provided your place is cancelled on or before 18th April 2021.

 This event going ahead on these dates remains dependent upon Welsh restrictions being sufficiently eased by then to allow it to proceed.
+It is possible that the number on the event may be restricted to thirty, unless there is a change in regulations before then.

 Join one of OutdoorLads' most popular events - camping in the walled gardens of a stately home, beside the meandering River Usk set at the foot of the Brecon Beacons.
 We'll be holding a second event at Penpont in 2021 as well: this will go live in Spring 2021.